prakharmrsl/easypcceo.github.io/pages/crypto-mining/gtx-1080-review.md

 ## Conclusion

-Unless you already own a GTX 1080 or 1080 Ti, we recommend looking elsewhere for [Ethereum](/crypto-mining/ethereum-hardware/) or [Zcash](/crypto-mining/zcash-hardware/) mining hardware.
+We recommend looking elsewhere for [Ethereum](/crypto-mining/ethereum-hardware/) or [Zcash](/crypto-mining/zcash-hardware/) mining hardware.
 Unless you already own one, (in which case, go for it!) look elsewhere for mining hardware.
+However, other altcoins seem to be more profitable.

 * TOC
 {:toc}